Shrushti2003/Car-Game/README.md

 [YouTube video link for the Car Game app](https://youtu.be/H58kHMNh4Fw?si=agmwcqsbh1bo1z6k)

-This format offers a concise and clear overview of your Car Racing Game project, reflecting the simplicity and functionality of the game.
+This video offers a concise and clear overview of your Car Racing Game project, reflecting the simplicity and functionality of the game.